Managing your Mooring Licence

 Keeping your mooring licence active

-As the mooring site licensee there are steps you need to take in order to maintain your mooring licence and ensure it does not lapse.
+As the mooring site licensee, there are steps you need to take in order to maintain your mooring licence and ensure it does not lapse.

 - Maintaining your mooring equipment.
 As the licensee, the equipment at your mooring site is your responsibility.
 This includes upkeep and maintenance.
 You must: